-One of the key ingredients to success in digital printing is the use of the correct ICC Profile.
-Using the wrong profile can cause color shifts and production problems.
+One of the key ingredients to success in digital printing is good color management.
+The most critical element in color management is understanding and proper use ICC Profiles.
+Using the wrong profile can cause unwanted color shifts, excessive ink usage, and production problems.
 What is an ICC profile, how does it work, and how does it affect print quality?

 What is the ICC Profile Function?